 The second transition is to recognize that decisions and recommendations in consulting firms are based on facts and analysis.... as opposed to hierarchy, authority, or intuition.

 The former is sometimes very difficult for laterals to get accustomed to.
-Often laterals come from position with some "power."
+Often laterals come from a position with some "power."
 They are accustomed to having their decisions be accepted simply because they said it.